brunacamposxx/brunacamposxx/README.md

 ## Hi there 👋
-I'm Bruna Campos and I'm from Rio de Janeiro, Brazil. 🇧🇷
+I'm Bruna Campos and I'm a girl from Rio de Janeiro, Brazil.
+Currently living in Novo Hamburgo/RS, south of the country.

 🔭 I’m Full Stack Web Development student at [TRYBE](https://www.linkedin.com/school/betrybe/)!